alysson-tech/iot-and-edge-computing/arduino-projects/basics/projeto05_traffic_control/README.md

-# Project 05 – Traffic Control with Pedestrian Button | Projeto 05 – Semáforo com Botão de Pedestre
+# Project 05 – Traffic Control with Pedestrian Button | Projeto 05 – Semáforo com Botão de Pedestre (Arduino)
 ## ENGLISH

 This project simulates a traffic light system with pedestrian crossing control using a button.
 When the button is pressed, the car light turns red and the pedestrian light turns green for a few seconds.
 The system then resets automatically.